 Daily Dump wins Swachh Entrepreneur award

-As of May 2018, Daily Dump has customers who together keep about 42,068 kgs organic waste out of landfill daily, without any cost to the government, says the Daily Dump in the press note.
+As of May 2018, Daily Dump has customers who together keep about 42,068 kgs organic waste out of landfill daily, without any cost to the government.